Skills

 Beekeeping in Congo, Central province

-Beekeeping is only done since the 1980’s Honey hunting has been a traditional activity in Bas-Congo, as in much of Africa.
+Honey hunting has been a traditional activity in Bas-Congo, as in much of Africa.
 But beekeeping in Congo has only been practiced in the area since the early 1980’s.
-The beehive in common…
+The beehive in common use is the top bar hive which…

 Skinning and processing of dormice in Slovenia

-Before dormice can be skinned, processed and cooked – they have to be caught.
-That is an art of its own and is described in an article you can find under this Link here.
-Skinning and processing of dormice is…
+Before dormice can be skinned, processed, and cooked – they have to be caught.
+That is an art of its own and is described in an article under this Link here.
+Skinning and processing of dormice is done similarly to…

 Manketti wood for friction fire lighting

-In the north-eastern parts of Namibia, Ju/’hoansi bushmen exclusively use Manketti wood (Schinziophyton rautanenii) for friction fire lighting.
-At least in areas, where Manketti trees are growing.
-Such areas are on a slightly higher elevation compared to savanna bushveld vegetation….
+In the northeastern parts of Namibia, Ju//hoansi Khoi-san bushmen preferably use Manketti wood (Schinziophyton rautanenii) for friction fire lighting, at least in areas where Manketti trees are growing.
+Such areas have slightly higher elevations compared to savanna bushveld vegetation.
+Both…

-‘Bush potatoes’ from Cow pea plants in Namibia
+‘Bush potatoes’ from Cowpea plants in Namibia

-Cow peas (Vigna vexillate subsp. lobatifolia) are strong climbers, which resemble Mung beans.
+Cowpeas (Vigna lobatifolia) are strong climbers that resemble Mung beans.
 The stem of this vine is up to 6 m long and develops trifoliate leaves.
-Its flowers resemble purplish pea-flowers, and the pods are abt.
-7 –…
+Its flowers resemble purplish pea-flowers, and the pods are about.
+7 – 9 cm (2…

 Safari footwear for hiking in African savannas